jsuvajac/spell-slinger/README.md

 #### Serialization
 A spell book is converted to 3 digit hex array, packed and padded into a unicode string.

-The spell books are stored in the localStorage allowing for persistence across wrowser sessions.
+The spell books are stored in the localStorage allowing for persistence across browser sessions.